 What They’re Thinking

 We know through data analysis and research that pet owners want more products with an emphasis on quality-of-life and innovation.
-That could mean the best ingredients, the newest diets, or even dog yoga (it’s a thing).
+That could mean the best ingredients, the newest diets, or even dog yoga (it’s a thing, and you can learn more about doga here).
 They’re not just buying products that help manage diseases and improve joint health after a bad diagnosis.
 They’re being proactive about their pet’s health, armed with more information and more options than ever before.